Pacific Ledger

 Focus: Large-cap U.S. growth stocks

-Great blend of stability and upside.
+Good balance of stability and upside

 🌏 Emerging markets: IEMG or VWO

-🇬🇧🇯🇵 Global developed ex-U.S.: EWU (U.K.) + EWJ (Japan)
+🇬🇧🇯🇵 Developed ex-U.S.: EWU (U.K.) + EWJ (Japan)